nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

     | 2 | 0xbb03 | 0x0000 | 0 | 30000 NU | 30 periods . | Aug 09 12:15:16 CEST - Sep 9 12:15:16 CEST

-If the Worker in the list is shown as ``0x0000``, it means that you haven't yet attached a Worker node to your Staker, so you still have to do it!
+If the Worker in the list is shown as ``0x0000``, it means that you haven't yet bonded a Worker node to your Staker, so you still have to do it!

 .. _bond-worker: